KyoriPowered/adventure-webui/readme.md

 This will create a server running at `https://localhost:8080`.

 For production usage, simply remove the development flag from the run task.
-Alternatively, the `distrubution` tasks can be used to create or install archives that contain scripts to run the server.
+Alternatively, the `distribution` tasks (for example, `distTar`) can be used to create or install archives that contain scripts to run the server.
 A [Dockerfile](Dockerfile) has also been provided which can be used to create a Docker image.

 ### Contributing